2005:

 1916:

 Artist Lou Debney is born.
-At age 17 he will join the Disney Studio and begin his career
+He joined the Disney Studios at age 17 and began his career

 in the Cutting Department.
-Debney will soon become assistant director on Snow White and the
+Debney soon become assistant director on Snow White and the

-Seven Dwarfs, and work on most of the sequences directed by Ben Sharpsteen.
+Seven Dwarfs, and worked on most of the sequences directed by Ben Sharpsteen.
 His Disney

 JANUARY 03